PhoenixRe32/exersice-maze-navigation/README.md

   The upper left corner is (0,0) and `x` grows positive to the right and `y` grows positive to the bottom.

-* As one reads the file with the maze, up is `NORTH`, down is `SOUTH`, left is `WEST` and right is `EAST`
+* As one reads the file with the map, up is `NORTH`, down is `SOUTH`, left is `WEST` and right is `EAST`

-* The maze explorer is the interface for the interaction  (between the game and user).
+* The map explorer is the interface for the interaction  (between the game and user).

-* The maze explorer contains all the maps included in the game.
+* The map explorer contains all the maps included in the game.

-* The explorer and the maze will have a composition relation;
+* The explorer and the map will have a composition relation;
-  Explorer HAS-A maze, the assumption being that the maze object is basically a map.
+  Explorer HAS-A map, the assumption being that the map object is basically a map.

 ### How to run tests and solution